knime/knime-python/doc/content/content.rst

 Inputs and outputs
 ------------------

-These properties can be used to retrieve data from KNIME, or pass data back to KNIME.
+These properties can be used to retrieve data from or pass data back to KNIME Analytics Platform.
-The length of the input and output lists depend on the number of input and output ports of the node.
+The length of the input and output lists depends on the number of input and output ports of the node.

 **Example:**
 If you have a Python Script (Labs) node configured with two input tables and one input object, you can